anuniqs/shhh-ssh/README.md

 ### Enable or Diasble OpenSSH Service

-Enable SSH to start automatically after each system reboot by using the systemctl command:
+Enable SSH to start automatically after each system reboot by using the systemctl command :

 [anup@localhost ~]$ sudo systemctl enable sshd